alpyen/fpga-mediaplayer/docs/media.md

 - "Z" (1 Byte):
   - The end of the signature, analog to the "A".
 Binary representation in 8-Bit ASCII.

-As you can see the header contains no information about the actual encoding or the encoded format since this is irrelevant for the control unit which will only relay the data from the flash to the audio and video drivers.
+As you can see the header contains little information about the metadata of the encoded file since it's mostly irrelevant for itself or the modules downstream.

-This is also the key reason why the data is padded to full bytes since we expect the flash to return one byte at a time.

-This allows us to vary the encoding without altering the control unit which only needs to read the header.
+The only reason the resolution is encoded is to ease the use of the player script and perhaps modify the board driver in the future in such a way, that it will pad the video if the encoded file is smaller than its display.

 ### Data